 Please be aware that many years of experience has taught us that documents occasionally go missing during processing and transit, resulting in delays in the processing of claims.
 We advise that you keep copies of all documents and that you contact them regularly (weekly) to check on the progress of your claim.

-Please contact Amy Chamberlin at Brooke Equine Clinic 01508 558228, if your insurer requests further information or if you have any queries.
+Please contact Emma Cooper at Brooke Equine Clinic 01508 558228, if your insurer requests further information or if you have any queries.